JMSLab/Template/README.md

     cd ProjectName
     ```

-2. Create a folder called `temp` for temporary files.

-3. Create a symbolic link called `drive` to _a local copy_ the project's Dropbox drive (datastore), if one exists for the project.
+2. Create a symbolic link called `drive` to _a local copy_ the project's datastore, if one exists for the project (e.g. a Dropbox or Google Drive folder).

-    - Do _not_ link a "live" copy (i.e. one that is synchronized to the internet) of the datastore; otherwise the data may get unintentionally overwritten for everyone using the datastore.
+    - Do _not_ link a "live" copy of the datastore (i.e. one that is synchronized to the internet).
+Work with a local, off-line copy before modifying the live copy;  otherwise the data may get unintentionally overwritten for everyone using the datastore.

-    - Work with a local, off-line copy of the datastore before modifying the live copy.

-4. Install Python dependencies:
+3. Install Python dependencies:

     ```
     pip install -r source/lib/requirements.txt
     ```

-5. Install any additional tools required for the project (e.g. R, Stata, Matlab, LaTeX).

-6. Make sure that all the required program executables are in your system's path.
+4. Make sure that all the required program executables are in your system's path.

     - The default names that SCons assumes for the programs are in `source/lib/builders/executables.txt`.

     - To have SCons use a custom executable name or path, define a command-line variable named `JMSLAB_EXE_PROGRAM=/path/to/executable`. e.g. `JMSLAB_EXE_STATA=StataSE.exe` or `JMSLAB_EXE_STATA="C:\Program Files (x86)\Stata16\StataSE.exe"`.

-7. To compile the project, open the command-line and run `scons` from the project's root folder.
+5. To compile the project, open the command-line and run `scons` from the project's root folder.

 ### Repository Structure